 - Does not impede reasonable access to College District facilities;

 - Does not result in damage to College District property;

 - Does not coerce, badger, or intimidate a person;

-- Does not violate local, state, or federal laws or College District policies and procedures.
+- Does not violate local, state, or federal laws or College District policies and procedures; and

 The distributor shall clean the area around which the literature was distributed of any materials that were discarded or leftover.

-The vice president of academics and student affairs shall designate times, locations, and means by which materials that are appropriate for distribution, as provided in this policy, may be made available or distributed by community members or organizations to others in College District facilities and in areas that are not considered common outdoor areas.
+The College District shall designate times, locations, and means by which materials that are appropriate for distribution, as provided in this policy, may be made available or distributed by community members or organizations to others in College District facilities and in areas that are not considered common outdoor areas.

 Posting of Signs